-executes the given string using /bin/sh.
-All of the variables defined below are defined, and can be used in the command.
+- cmd executes the given string using /bin/sh.
+All of the variables defined below are defined, and can be used in the command. - cgi executes the given virtual path to a CGI script and includes its output.
+The server does not perform error checking on the script output.